ESL 970G Advanced

 a.
 The successful completion of all ESL 960 level courses in reading, writing, grammar, vocabulary, listening, and speaking

-b.
-A qualifying score on the ESL Placement Test.
+Test.
 You will find ESL placement exam information and dates, FAQs, exemptions, disabilities, and sample questions on the schedule page.

 c.
 Approval of a waiver due to an alternative form of assessment.
 If you believe you are exempt from taking the placement test or completing the three courses, follow the directions on the Assessment Center prerequisites page.